August Jäger: Early life

 Jäger was born in Diez in the Prussian Province of Hesse-Nassau, the son of a Lutheran pastor.
 He passed his Abitur at the humanistic Gymnasium in Wiesbaden in 1906.
 He performed compulsory military service as a one-year volunteer in 1906–1907 with the 116th (2nd Grand Ducal Hessian) Infantry Regiment in Giessen.
-He then began studying law at the Ludwig Maximilian University of Munich.
-In 1908 he was accepted into the Corps Suevia München.
+He then began studying law at the Ludwig-Maximilians-Universität München.
+In 1908, he was accepted into the Corps Suevia München.
 He transferred to Kiel University and received his Doctor of Law degree, passing his first state law examination in 1911 and beginning a legal clerkship.
 From 1914 to 1918, he served in the Imperial German Army and took part in the First World War, attaining the rank of Oberleutnant and earning the Iron Cross, 2nd class.
 Discharged at the end of the war, he passed his second Assessor examination in 1920, worked as a public prosecutor, an Amtsgericht (local court) judge from 1921 and a Landgericht (district court) judge at Wiesbaden from 1926.